Fundamental Factorization of a GLSM, Part I: Construction: Admissible resolutions of GLSMs

 \subsubsection{Cochain-level realization}

 We will need cochain-level realizations of the two compatible derived-level morphisms \eqref{total evmap} and \eqref{eq: finalalpha}.
-From now on we assume that the morphism $\pi:\cC\to S$ is projective and fix a relatively ample line bundle $\cO(1)$.
-For example, if we have a linearization $\theta$ of the $G$-action on $V$ with a lift $\nu\in \widehat{\Gamma}$, we would assume that the ampleness part of the stability condition \eqref{stableLG} holds, namely that $\cO (1):= \log \ot \cL _\nu ^{\ot M}$ is $\pi$-ample (for some positive $M$).
+Let $\rho : \cC \to \cC'$ be the natural map to the universal coarse curve.
+We have $\pi' \circ \rho = \pi$.
+From now on we assume that $S$ is quasi-compact and there is an invertible sheaf $\cO (1)$ on $\fC$ such that $\rho _* \cO (1)$ is a $\pi'$-ample line bundle.
+In this case we will simply say that {\it $\cO (1)$ is $\pi$-ample}.
+For example, if we have a linearization $\theta$ of the $G$-action on $V$ with a lift $\nu\in \widehat{\Gamma}$, we would assume that the ampleness part of the stability condition \eqref{stableLG} holds, namely that $\cO (1):= \log \ot \cL _\nu ^{\ot M}$ is $\pi $-ample (for some positive $M$).

 Choose a two-term finitely generated resolution by vector bundles,